 Assign Office 365 apps to Windows 10 devices with Microsoft Intune

-This app type makes it easy for you to assign Office 365 apps to devices you manage that run Windows 10.
-You can also install apps for the Microsoft Project Online desktop client and Microsoft Visio Online Plan 2, if you own licenses for them.
+Before you can assign, monitor, configure, or protect apps, you must add them to Intune.
+One of the available app types is Office 365 apps for Windows 10 devices.
+By selecting this app type in Intune, you can assign and install Office 365 apps to devices you manage that run Windows 10.
+You can also assign and install apps for the Microsoft Project Online desktop client and Microsoft Visio Online Plan 2, if you own licenses for them.
 The available Office 365 apps are displayed as a single entry in the list of apps in the Intune console within Azure.

 Before you start